Shra1V32/docusaurus-blogger/docs/Tata Play Playlist Generator - ForceGT/How It works/apidoc.md

+# API Documentation
-# Rough description of how the API works
+## Rough description of how the API works

 This document seeks to tell you the main endpoints of the API based on whatever I could decipher